-Pinocchio Park in Collodi, Pistoia Zoo, the Acqua Village in Cecina, the Cavallino Matto Park and dolphin sightings are just some ideas on how to spend time with children in Tuscany (you can find them in the post “Top 5 things to do with kids in Tuscany”).
+Pinocchio Park in Collodi, Pistoia Zoo, the Acqua Village in Cecina and Follonica, the Cavallino Matto Park in Castagneto Carducci and dolphin sightings are just some ideas on how to spend time with children in Tuscany (you can find them in the article “Top 5 things to do with kids in Tuscany”).

 Just to give you an idea, the museum is home to the only surviving instruments designed and built by Galileo himself, such as the two original telescopes and the objective lens that Galileo used to discover Jupiter’s moons.
 Make sure you check out the wide range of thematic visits and workshops offered by the didactic section of the museum, and explore the two-rooms interactive area, where kids can use touch screens and didactic models to learn more and (virtually) make experiments.

 The museum dedicated to the Istituto degli Innocenti, one of the oldest lay orphanages for abandoned children in the world, reopened in June 2016 with newly designed spaces and brand new thematic itineraries.
 Beyond the many treasures by artists such as Brunelleschi, Botticelli and Andrea della Robbia, what's more important to us here is that the renovated Museo degli Innocenti has been conceived as a museum for children.

 Your children will appreciate for sure the magical Tarot Garden in the heart of Maremma, an impressive park built by Niki de Saint de Phalle in the second half of the 20th century.
 The Garden displays 22 sculptures depicting the Major Arcana of the Tarot cards.
 The French artist was inspired by Gaudì’s Park Guell in Barcelona, Spain, and created her statues with a steel core covered by concrete with mirrors, coloured glass and ceramics.